-Area development Southern Westerkwartier
+Area development Zuidelijk Westerkwartier

 In the Zuidelijk Westerkwartier, the province of Groningen and the Noorderzijlvest Water Authority are combining nature development with the creation of water storage areas.
 At the same time, we are taking measures in the areas of water quality, recreation, agriculture, landscape restoration, and quality of life.
 This will enable residents to continue to live, work, and relax safely and comfortably in a unique and future-proof area.